 Discussions with staff indicated that the agency endeavours to ensure that there is at all times an appropriate number of skilled and experienced persons available to meet the assessed needs of the service users.
-The manager confirmed that recruitment is ongoing; she also discussed the challenges which had impacted on staffing levels in recent months but said that new recruits would ease the situation.
+Staff also stated that the occupational therapists within the team are very accessible and supportive when issues arise.

 The inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating unnecessary risk to service users' health, welfare and safety.
 The agency's assessment and care planning policy outlines the process for assessing and reviewing risk.

-It was identified that the agency has a range of risk assessments in place relating for individual service users.
 The agency receives a range of relevant information and assessments relating to individual service users prior to them receiving care and support.

 Staff described how they support service users to be involved in the development and review of their care plans.
 Staff stated that they record the care and support provided to service users at each visit.
-Records reviewed confirmed staff are recording appropriately and that the principles of good record keeping are reinforced at supervision and during staff meetings
+Records reviewed confirmed staff are recording appropriately and that the principles of good record keeping and learning from incidents reported are reinforced at supervision and during staff meetings.